Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 This page has been translated by machine translation.
 View original

-Here's the slide I've prepared for DevelopersIO.
+Here's the slide deck adjusted for DevelopersIO.

 Purpose of the Study Session

-I'll share the background, goals, and agenda of the study session.
+Sharing the background, goals, and agenda of the study session.

 Background

-Skills are hot right now! 🔥
+Skills are hot right now 🔥

 • Easy to create and easy to share

-Goals of This Study Session
+Goals of this Study Session

-• Draw out participants' knowledge and output
+• Draw out participants' knowledge and outputs

 Expected Outcomes